M-Abdullah-K/AF3005_ProgrammingForFinance/Loan_Bidding_App/readme.md

 # Install dependencies

 pip install -r requirements.txt
 3️⃣ Set Up MongoDB
-Ensure MongoDB is installed and running on localhost:27017.
+Option 1: Local Implementation (MongoDB Compass) Install MongoDB from MongoDB Official Website.

+Open MongoDB Compass and connect to:

+mongodb://localhost:27017
+Create a new database:

+Name: debt_auction_db
+Create three collections:

+users, loans, bids
-Create a .env file in the project root with the following content:
+Add the following .env file in the root directory:

 MONGO_URI=mongodb://localhost:27017/debt_auction_db
+Option 2: Cloud Deployment (MongoDB Atlas for Streamlit Share) Create a MongoDB Atlas Account: Sign up here.

+Create a new cluster and choose free tier.

+Create a new database named:

+debt_auction_db
+Get your connection string from Atlas and update your .env file:

+MONGO_URI="your_mongodb_atlas_uri_here"
+Update Streamlit Secrets:

+Go to Streamlit Share Dashboard → Secrets

+Add:

+MONGO_URI="your_mongodb_atlas_uri_here"
+Deploy the App on Streamlit!

 4️⃣ Run the Application

 streamlit run app.py
 The app will open in your browser at http://localhost:8501.